Enrollment at American Academy presumes that parents agree to and students will comply with the following Student Dress Code:

 **Students who come to school in inappropriate clothing will be asked to change.**

-The purpose of AA's Dress Code is to support a positive learning environment.
-AA wants to establish a comfortable environment, conducive to learning and respectful of our host culture.
+The purpose of AAC's Dress Code is to support a positive learning environment.
+AAC wants to establish a comfortable environment, conducive to learning and respectful of our host culture.
 Additionally, we want students to take responsibility for dressing for school while maintaining autonomy.

 WEARING OF UNIFORM